benfoster/FitFrame.js/README.md

 		$('.add-embed').before(wrapped);

-You can see an example of this in `demos/demo-wrap.html` that uses [embed.ly](http://embed.ly/) to dynamically load videos using a URL.
+You can see an example of this in [demos/demo-wrap.html](demos/demo-wrap.html) that uses [embed.ly](http://embed.ly/) to dynamically load videos using a URL.
 Note that you'll need to set your embedly API key in the code.

 ## Usage (resize mode)

-The `resize` mode binds to the resize event of `window` and sets the size of the iframe element to fit the container.
+The `resize` mode binds to the `window` resize event and sets the size of the iframe element to fit the container.
 No wrapper element is used and you don't need to add any additional CSS.

 If you just want to fit your iframes to the width of the container then you are best off using the `wrap` mode.
 That said, with the use of CSS transitions we can create a more interesting experience when resizing the browser.
-You can see an example of this in `demos/demo-resize-width.html`.
+You can see an example of this in [demos/demo-resize-width.html](demos/demo-resize-width.html).
 To use `resize` mode:

 	$('.container').fitFrame({ mode: 'resize' });